alphastand27/alx-system_engineering-devops/0x00-shell_basics/README.md

 8 - The rm /tmp/myfirstdirectory/betty script deletes the betty file.

 9 - The rmdir /tmp/myfirstdirectory script deletes the directory myfirstdirectory.

+8 - The cd .. script sets the current directory to the previours directory.